Skip to main content

 But there’s always risk.
 Although development might be 90% complete in the lab, there’s always a chance something was overlooked once it's moved into production.

-“One of the things that really makes a difference is the ability to get in and talk to all of the buyers.
-The buying influencers of a customer, but also the operations buying influence.” says Schuetz.
-Having conversations with the people who will be making and using the product as early as possible enables package designers to design not only for the end user, but also for seamless manufacturing.
+At Sonoco, one of the things that really makes a difference is the ability to get in and talk to all buyers about their buying influencers and the operations’ buying influence.
+Having conversations with the people who will be making and using the product as early as possible enables package designers to design not only for the end user but also for seamless manufacturing.

 When conversation moves into collaboration between suppliers, the success of delivering on sustainability commitments is even higher.
-In the industry’s current state, it’s not natural for packaging suppliers and equipment suppliers to work together because they’re not our supplier, they’re our customer’s supplier.
-But building those bridges, creating connections, and in some cases building an alliance allows for the best solution in the end.
+In the industry’s current state, packaging suppliers and equipment suppliers working together isn’t natural, because they’re our customer’s supplier, not our supplier.
+Building those bridges, creating connections and, in some cases, building an alliance allow for the best solution in the end.

-Apart from creating a new packaging solution within our own walls, it’s integral to gather consumer impact input as early as possible.
+At Sonoco, we believe gathering consumer input as early as possible is integral.
 When manufacturers are too close to the product, the intuition of the consumer can be forgotten.
-They’re receiving a brand new, sustainable, and well-made product, but is it clear how they should open it?
+They’re receiving a brand new, sustainable and well-made product, but is it clear how they should open it?
 How should they store it?
 It’s the little things that make packaging innovations successful in the long term, and that starts with talking to the consumer.

 How does this translate to the supplier?
 The trend of replacing plastic with paper products can improve the environmental footprint and recyclability of packaging.
 That’s wonderful news for sustainability.
 But since the consumer can't see through it, it’s not always the best solution.
 Another drawback is working with equipment that’s designed for plastic.